 The U.S. Food and Drug Administration approved Merck & Co.
 Inc.’s combination treatment for complicated forms of urinary tract and abdominal infections.

 RedHill Biopharma Ltd. announced that the U.S. Food and Drug Administration accepted for review the New Drug Application for Talicia (RHB-105) for H. pylori infection.

 GlaxoSmithKline’s ViiV Healthcare received European Commission approval for Dovato to treat advanced-stage HIV infections in adults and adolescents above the age of 12 and weighing at least 40 kg.

-The U.S. Food and Drug Administration approved expanded use of Regeneron Pharmaceuticals Inc. and Sanofi SA’s eczema drug Dupixent to include patients aged between 12 and 17 years.
+The U.S. Food and Drug Administration approved Regeneron Pharmaceuticals Inc. and Sanofi SA’s drug Dupixent to treat nasal polyps, marking the third major use for the injectable medicine.

 Spero Therapeutics and the Bill & Melinda Gates Foundation teamed up to take on the challenge of a lung infection designated as a critical concern by the World Health Organization.

 Scientists studying a bacterium that causes scarlet fever, severe sore throat and a form of heart disease are developing a vaccine that could prevent hundred of thousands of infections a year.